jhn-cy/lab-metis/README.md

-## lab-metis
-### Documentation and progress tracking for my home lab.

-// Update 10-12-2025
+# Home Lab Documentation & Progress Tracking
-#### My Background
+### My Background
-Outside of _very basic_ Windows and Linux command-line work as well as general usage for both operating systems, I am "practically" starting from scratch.
+I am "practically" starting from scratch.
+I've used Windows for 5+ years and have used Linux for around 6 months.
+I have not done a deep-dive into the internal workings of _either_.

 I have two certifications: A+ and Security+ and am pursuing a BSCS as well as a few more certifications that will be added here once acquired.

-# Lab Details
+## Lab Details
-- VMWare with ParrotOS Security Edition (comes with most standard tools you'd want / need for lab work - I grabbed a few more as well)
+- VMWare with ParrotOS Security Edition
 - OpenVPN

-//10-26-25
 ## Updating and Using GitHub as a "blog"
 This README will be for HTB Labs / HTB CDSA Progress.
 I will provide home-lab updates here as well.